AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 In the following example, we define a public state with a boolean type:

-#include_code state_vars-PublicState /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage/locked.nr rust
+#include_code state_vars-PublicState /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust

+The BoolSerialisationMethods is part of the Aztec stdlib:

+#include_code state_vars-PublicStateBoolImport /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust

+It contains methods that instruct its PublicState wrapper how to serialise and deserialise a boolean to and from a Field, which is the data type being saved in the public state tree.

+The Aztec stdlib provides serialization methods for various common types.
+Check [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-libs/noir-aztec/src/types/type_serialisation) for the complete list.

 ### Custom types

 It's possible to create a public state for any types.
+Simply define methods that guide the PublicState wrapper in serialising the custom type to field(s) to store in the public state tree, and deserialising the field(s) retrieved from the tree back to the custom type.

+The methods should be implemented in a struct that conforms to the following interface:

+#include_code TypeSerialisationInterface /yarn-project/noir-libs/noir-aztec/src/types/type_serialisation.nr rust

-For example, to create a public state for the following struct:
+For example, to create a public state for the following type:

 #include_code state_vars-CustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/types/queen.nr rust

-First, define how to serialise and deserialise the struct.
+First, define how to serialise and deserialise the custom type:

+#include_code state_vars-PublicStateCustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/types/queen.nr rust

 And then initialise the PublicState with it:

-#include_code state_vars-PublicStateCustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage/queen.nr rust
+#include_code state_vars-PublicStateCustomStruct /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust

 ### `.read`